CommandMC/HeroicWiki/How-to-install-Ubisoft-Connect-on-Linux-and-Mac.md

 - Navigate to `drive_c/Program Files (x86)/Ubisoft/Ubisoft Game Launcher/` and select the `UbisoftConnect.exe` file
 - Click `FINISH`
 - The `Ubisoft Connect` card should show up in your library
-- Go to the settings and click the WINETRICKS button
-- Click `Ok` with the `Select the default prefix` option checked
-- Select `Install a font` and click `Ok`
-- Select `arial` and click `Ok`
-- The Winetricks window will disappear for a moment, when it's back click Cancel until Winetricks is closed

 ![image](https://user-images.githubusercontent.com/188464/212219501-b1c0e14c-9369-463d-83cf-2a3a10f279e1.png)